Start Here

 Abuse Journal empowers survivors with the wisdom to overcome childhood adversity, adverse childhood experiences, and domestic violence so they can live abundant lives.

-Overcoming fears and enduring difficult times can be challenging.
-However, the lessons learned and wisdom from hardships enrich your life.
+It’s difficult to overcome living in fear, and remembering difficult times can be challenging.
+However, the lessons learned and the wisdom you gain from reflecting on those hardships enrich your life.

 Who is Abuse Journal for?